Edge Video AI Pipelines: DAG Runtimes, Queues, and System Bottlenecks

 4. Sample shape: stages and a minimal scheduler loop

-The following is illustrative pseudo-C++ to show separation of concerns: handles, queues, stage functions, and policy hooks.
-It is not a drop-in library, same as command snippets in other blueprints here.
+The following is illustrative pseudo-C++ for handles, queues, stage functions, and policy hooks — not a drop-in library.

 // Opaque buffer id: pool index, dmabuf handle, or vendor token.